gauravkdwivedi/Next-Hike-Project-4/README.md

 ## Overview:

 Welcome to the Mobile Price Prediction Model project!
-Our primary objective is to construct an advanced predictive model tailored for estimating mobile phone prices by analyzing their key features.
+The primary objective of the project is to construct an advanced predictive model tailored for estimating mobile phone prices by analyzing their key features.
 The ultimate aim is to develop a powerful tool that provides valuable insights into the pricing dynamics of mobile phones, empowering users to make well-informed decisions.

 # Getting Started: